Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning: Main Results on bGMM

-By applying the result in Theorem \ref{Coro: sub Gau gen}, the following theorem provides an upper bound for the generalization error at each iteration $t$ for $m$ large enough. \begin{theorem} Fix any $\sigma\in\bbR_+$, $d\in\bbN$, $\epsilon\in\bbR_+$ and $\delta\in(0,1)$.
-With probability at least $1-\delta$, the absolute generalization error at $t=0$ can be upper bounded as follows
+By applying the result in Theorem \ref{Thm:exact gen}, the following theorem provides an exact characterization for the generalization error at each iteration $t$ for $m$ large enough. \begin{theorem}[Exact gen-error for iterative SSL under bGMM] Fix any $\sigma\in\bbR_+$, $d\in\bbN$.
+The gen-error at $t=0$ is given by